GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/README.md

 * global varname = for global variable declaration (conflicts with hot reload)
 * Typehinting in syntax and typechecking in analyzer
-* AST-based compiler (to make language even more faster and safer)

 ## Welcome!